Learn to Write English Clearly and Correctly

 5. ____________________________________________________________________

-Exercise B. Make five sentences by choosing a term from each of the columns below.
+Exercise B. Make five sentences.
+For each sentence, choose one term from each of the columns below.
 Write the sentences on the following lines.

 Noun Intransitive Verb (How, When, Why, Where)